Sexuality, Fertility, Gender, and Body Image Concerns

 - Body image distress may follow surgery, ostomy, alopecia, weight change, lymphedema, neuropathy, skin changes, scars, or sexual dysfunction.

-- The RN provides permission, assessment, education, and referral while staying within scope for diagnosis and treatment of sexual dysfunction.
+- The RN provides permission, limited information, and referral while staying within scope for diagnosis and treatment of sexual dysfunction or hormone therapy.

 Sexuality, Fertility, Gender, and Body Image Concerns

-Sexuality is part of whole-person oncology care.
-It can include desire, arousal, orgasm, erection, ejaculation, vaginal dryness, dyspareunia, menopause symptoms, fatigue, pain, intimacy, dating, body confidence, gender identity, sexual orientation, fertility, and relationship safety.
-Patients may not ask because they are embarrassed, assume nothing can be done, fear judgment, or think the nurse is too busy.
-The RN can open the door with a routine statement: "Cancer treatment can affect intimacy and sexual health.
+Sexuality is part of whole-person oncology care: desire, arousal, orgasm, erection, ejaculation, vaginal dryness, dyspareunia, menopause symptoms, fatigue, pain, intimacy, dating, body confidence, gender identity, sexual orientation, fertility, and relationship safety.
+Patients often stay silent because they are embarrassed, assume nothing can be done, fear judgment, or think the nurse is too busy.
+The nurse opens the door with a routine statement: "Cancer treatment can affect intimacy and sexual health.
 What concerns have come up for you?"

-The nurse should use inclusive language.
-Ask about partners rather than assuming husband or wife.
-Ask what body parts the patient uses for sex only when clinically relevant and with privacy.
-Use the patient's name and pronouns.
+Use inclusive language: ask about partners rather than assuming husband or wife, and use the patient's name and pronouns.
 Gender identity does not remove the need for anatomy-specific assessment.
-For example, a transgender man with a cervix may still need cervical cancer screening guidance depending on history, and a transgender woman receiving hormones may have specific medication and thrombosis considerations that the provider should evaluate.
+A transgender man with a cervix may still need cervical screening guidance; a transgender woman on estrogen may have thrombosis and medication considerations the provider should evaluate.

 Fertility and reproductive concerns